ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ![Consent App showing the login screen](../../images/articles/oauth2/consent-2.png)

 The consent screen is the second important screen shown by the User Login & Consent app.
-It asks the end user which permissions to authorize.
+It asks the end user for permission to authorize.
 If a user has privacy concerns, he/she could not grant access to personal details.
 Since our example only requests very basic permissions, you should grant them all.